Ursula Fischer

-Ursula Fischer (née Bätz; 6 September 1952) is a German former national politician (PDS).
+Ursula Fischer (née Bätz; 6 September 1952 in Steinach) is a German former national politician (PDS).

 In 1990, as a result of East Germany's first (and as matters turned out last) free and democratic national election, she was elected a member of the country's national parliament (Volkskammer).
 Following reunification, she was a member of the German Upper legislative assembly (Bundestag) between 1990 and 1994.
 She then pursued a career in regional politics before returning in 2004 to her earlier vocation as a physician.

 Life

 Ursula Bätz was born in Steinach in the East German Bezirk Suhl, a small but long established town in the Thuringian Forest to the south of Erfurt, today administratively part of the district of Sonneberg.
 Her parents both worked in middle management, her father in the commerce sector and her mother in sales.
 She attended primary school locally between 1959 and 1967, moving on to secondary school ("Erweiterte Oberschule") in nearby Neuhaus am Rennweg.

 Passing her school final exams (Abitur) in 1971 opened the way for university-level studies.
-Between 1971 and 1973 she studied Medicine at the Karl Marx University (as it was known at the time) in Leipzig, moving on to the Erfurt Medical Academy from where she emerged with a Degree in Medicine in 1976, which was also the year in which she passed the national examination necessary to obtain her medical practicing certificate.
+Between 1971 and 1973 she studied medicine at the Karl Marx University (as it was known at the time) in Leipzig, moving on to the Erfurt Medical Academy from where she emerged with a degree in medicine in 1976, which was also the year in which she passed the national examination necessary to obtain her medical practicing certificate.
 In 1971, like many ambitious people, she had joined the country's ruling Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED), but available sources covering this part of Ursula Fischer's career are otherwise silent on the subject of any political involvement.
 She then, till 1982, undertook specialist medical training in Pediatrics at Eisenach and Nordhausen.
 Following successful completion of this, between 1982 and 1990, apart from two years working abroad, she remained in Nordhausen, employed as a pediatrician.